Change The Way You Think, Then Change The Way You Live

 How to Shift Mindset

-- Monitor thoughts: While it may sound a little odd, the best thing a person can do is be conscious of the thoughts they may be having.
+While it may sound a little odd, the best thing a person can do is be conscious of the thoughts they may be having.
 Recognizing which thoughts are positive and which are negative before sorting through the negative ones is the first step.
 A person should allow themselves to soak in the positive thoughts some, and let them serve as motivation to continue doing well.
-The negative thoughts should be addressed, reworded in a more positive way (keep the word ‘yet’ in mind) and new goals should be set afterward.
-This process serves to change negative thoughts into positive ones, and it will become easier and easier the longer it’s practiced.
+The negative thoughts pattern should be addressed, reworded in a more positive way (keep the word ‘yet’ in mind) and new goals should be set afterward.
+This process serves to change negative thought pattern into a positive one, and it will become easier and easier the longer it’s practiced.

 - Short term goals: While it’s true that one’s sobriety journey lasts their entire life not just while they’re at a non 12 step treatment center, it’s important not to set overly long-term goals.
 Not only are they less realistic, but they also don’t give those small victories that keep those with growth mindsets motivated during their time at a non 12 step drug rehab.